Takstar SGC-598 Shotgun Mic ReviewCategories Headphones and Speakers

-Summary: While taking into consideration that the Takstar is by no means a professional mic, the audio from it is quite surprising, with a good amount of warmth and a low hiss.
+While taking into consideration that the Takstar is by no means a professional mic, the audio from it is alright, with a good amount of warmth and punch.
 However, don’t expect miracles from it- because it is quiet, the mic works best in close range.
 I would suggest using it for vlogging, close-up interviews or voice recording on a computer.
 And keep in mind you’ll likely have to spend time editing out background hiss.

 I was immediately surprised at the appearance of this mic.
 It looks professional.
 It’s not too big nor too small.
 It could work well as an on camera mic or off camera (if you purchase a audio cable extension).
 My primary purpose for using this microphone will be in the videos I make, so you will get to see it in action soon.
 My initial impressions are quite good.
 I think this mic will work for my purposes.
 Whether or not it’ll work for you depends on your application.
 If you’re looking to record subtle nuances that happen 20 feet away, look elsewhere, but if you’re recording fairly close audio and interviews and you have a budget this may be one of your best choices.